-There are dozens of missing and unexplained disappearances of American ships and boats where no evidence of the ship or crew have ever been found.
+There are dozens of missing and unexplained disappearances of American ships and boats where no evidence of the ship or crew has ever been found.
 Here are just some of the notable ones lost.

 Andrea Gail – Lost in the Perfect Storm